John Porcellino

-John Porcellino (born September 18, 1968, in Chicago, Illinois) is a popular creator of minicomics.
+John Porcellino (born September 18, 1968) is an American cartoonist and creator of minicomics.
 Porcellino's self-published, photocopied, mostly autobiographical series King-Cat Comics is among the best-known and longest-running minicomics produced today.
 Porcellino created King-Cat in May 1989, and to date has self-published 79 issues.

 Career

 For several years Porcellino had his own music and comics distribution company, Grinding Wheels Enterprises (evolving later into Spit and a Half), but he eventually abandoned it and went back to just publishing his own work.
 In the '90s Porcellino did some stories about his struggles to find a publisher for his work, and reprinted several of the rejection letters that criticized his drawing skills.
 He was briefly in negotiations to do an entire Trail Watch book, but that project fell through.
 Porcellino still mostly publishes himself, although now this is apparently mostly by choice.

 In recent years other publishers have been publishing collections of his work, including the graphic novel Perfect Example, chronicling his teenage struggles with depression.
 La Mano, Zak Sally's publishing venture, released Porcellino's Diary of a Mosquito Abatement Man, collecting various King-Cat stories about Porcellino's experiences as a pest control worker.
 The book won an Ignatz Award at the 2005 Small Press Expo in Bethesda, Maryland.

 Porcellino was the subject of the 2014 full-length documentary, Root Hog or Die.
 The film, produced by Dan Stafford of Kilgore Books & Comics, was shot over a five-year period and includes footage of Porcellino on a tour of the southern United States following the release of his collection, Map of My Heart.

 Many of Porcellino's comics' contemporaries are interviewed in the film, including Jeffrey Brown, Ivan Brunetti, Noah Van Sciver, and Zak Sally.
 The film premiered at the Small Press Expo in 2014.